TheFelixA/TheFelixA.github.io/aboutme.md

 subtitle: I dislike bios but here is a summary
 ---

-My name is Felix Ackon and my interests vary almost every year.
-I'm very open to hearing and trying out the interests of others.
+My name is Felix Ackon.
+I am a Blue Hen (UDelaware), Researcher and Problem Solver.
+My interests vary year by year so I'm very open to learning and trying out the interests of others.
-One thing that I continue to love doing is problem solving.

 ### One of my favorite quotes